IntentArchitect/Intent.Modules/docsProject/modules/RoslynWeaver/Attributes.md

 ## DefaultIntentManaged Attribute

 ### Overview
-This attibute can be used to specify the default mode for 1 or more code elements.
+This attribute can be used to specify the default mode for 1 or more code elements.

 ### Usage